Useful Links

 Batley Grammar School believes in and encourages inclusion.

-The School believes that all Primary and Secondary students, whatever their needs, should receive the best possible education.
-Our aim is to enable all students to excel in their personal, social and academic achievements.
+We believe that all Primary and Secondary students, whatever their needs, should receive the best possible education.
+Our aim is to enable all our young people to excel in their personal, social and academic achievements.

-Batley Grammar School is an all through, 4 -16 school which, wherever possible, caters for the needs of pupils/students with Special Educational Needs and Disabilities.
-We recognise that, being a relatively small school, there are limitations to our provision when compared with some other larger and more specialist establishments.
-Parents/carers of SEND pupils/students who wish to apply for a place at Batley Grammar School, for their child, are encouraged to meet the SENDCo, the appropriate Head of Key Stage and/or a member of the Senior Leadership Team to establish whether Batley Grammar School is the best school to meet their child’s needs.
+Batley Grammar School is an all-through 4 -16 school which, wherever possible, caters for the needs of students with Special Educational Needs and Disabilities.
+Parents/carers of SEND students who wish to apply for a place for their child at Batley Grammar School are encouraged to meet the SENDCo, the appropriate Head of Key Stage and/or a member of the Senior Leadership Team to establish whether Batley Grammar School is the best school to meet their child’s needs.

 Useful school details: